FEUP-LDTS-2023/project-l12gr03/docs/REPORT.md

 ### KNOWN CODE SMELLS

-- The way we implemented the drawing of a big and small tick-tack-toe grid requires us to draw it all white and after that draw on the same position again with a different color that symbolizes the square a player choose, resulting in an repeated use of drawText function.
+- The way we implemented the drawing of a big and small tic-tac-toe grid requires us to draw it all white and after that draw on the same position again with a different color that symbolizes the square a player choose, resulting in an repeated use of drawText function.